abhisheks008/DL-Simplified/Fraudulent Transactions Detection/Model/README.md

 **WHAT I HAD DONE**

 First I imported all the required libraries and dataset for this project.
-Then I imported the dataset and split it into training, validation and testing sets in the ratio 70:20:10.
+Then I did some EDA to find which mode of transaction results into most fraudulent transactions.
+Then I worked throught to treat any inconsistency in the data.
 Then I proceeded to build the model.
-I have developed 3 deep learning models to classify the images.
-First I used a ANN to classify the images.
-But I didn't get a good accuracy.
-Secondly I used a CNN to classify the images, but the model was overfitting on the training data.
-Lastly, I used a CNN with MaxPooling layers and got a satisfactory accuracy score.
+I worked two different models and compared results from both to select mode appropriate one for this project.
+First I used a logistic regression model classify Fraudulent and Non fraudulent transactions.
+Next I worked with Random Forest classifier model to amp up the accuracy which resulted in some improvement from the previous LR moel.
+At the end I observed an accuracy of 99.97.

 **MODELS USED**